nonabelian/tda_dionysus/README.md

 For continuous space, famously, "the coffee cup is topologically equivalent to a donut", which can be viewed
 [on Wikipedia](https://upload.wikimedia.org/wikipedia/commons/2/26/Mug_and_Torus_morph.gif).
 It's a bit different for a discrete space.
-In data analysis, we often rescale features.
+In data analysis, we often rescale features and then run the data through a model.
 Topological invariants are insensitive to such transformations.  **Think of rescaling features as a deformation**.

 The way to capture the concepts of topology for discrete sets of data is accomplished through something called persistent homology.
-Essentially it means that when we allow points to This is best demonstrated through an example.
+Essentially it means that when we only connect points a certain distance (scale) apart.
+As we change the scale, for each scale we check to see which features are there.
+So for example, at some large enough scale, we will connect points across a hole and the hole will disappear.
+Features that stick around*persist*.
+This is best demonstrated through an example.
 Consider noisy data in the shape of a circle:

 ![cycle persistence](images/animated_persistence.gif)